aroncullberg/scale-car-software-testbed/README.md

-# High-Performance RC Car Project
+# "High-Performance" RC Car Project

+rc car with a eps32s3 to control it, buzzwords:
+- freertos
+- SPI (9-axis IMU)
+- UART (GPS/rclink)
+- digital errorcorrected bidirecitonal motor control protocols (DSHOT)
+- Motor Control Pulse Width Modulator to drive servos

-# Disclamer: This repo is mostly for us to have a log of what we have done, as such there will not be any help with reproducing the project.
+## Disclamer: This repo is mostly for us to have a log of what we have done, as such there will not be any help with reproducing the project.

 https://github.com/user-attachments/assets/70d1ed36-8229-4bed-bc21-50745e4e3fcc